 The Committee on Academic Freedom and Tenure shall be composed of twelve tenured or continuing members of the General Faculty other than deans of any rank, four of whom shall be elected each year by the General Faculty for a term of three years.
-The slate of candidates presented to the General Faculty shall be selected in the following manner:
+Any individual college may have no more than two members on the committee at any given time.